Helmsley: Economy and education

 In the late 20th century a large amount of housing was built on backland sites in the older part of town and in residential developments outside its historic core and a small industrial estate was developed in the south-eastern corner.

 Developments included award-winning council house development at Elmslac Road in the 1950s, a primary school, health centre, "affordable housing" at Storey Close, housing for the elderly at Elm Green and Pottergate and development of the industrial sector, particularly Thomas's Bakery and a veterinary surgery.
 The castle visitor centre provides an important attraction for the town.
 Helmsley is well provided with retail space but less well provided with office space.
-The main employers are Duncombe Park Estate, Thomas’s Bakery and the North York Moors National Park Authority.
+The main employers are Duncombe Park Estate, Thomas the Bakers and the North York Moors National Park Authority.
 The industrial estate is a vital economic asset of Helmsley.

 Tourism plays an important role in the area's economy.
 The national park receives around 9 million day-visits each year.
 Day visitors make up 40% of all visitor days, with people staying within the park making up 31% and people staying outside the park making up 29%.
 31% of park visitors stay in serviced accommodation, compared with 64% who stay in self-catering accommodation.
 Daily expenditure in the national park is approximately £9.10 per person, which excludes accommodation costs.
 Visitor revenue within the national park was £169 million in 1998, £152 million in 1997 and £119 million in 1996.
 This can be compared to the figure for the whole of North Yorkshire, which stood at £1,054 million in 1996.
 However, employment in tourism is, by nature, seasonal.
 Helmsley draws the largest number of day visitors (32%) within the year, for the North York Moors National Park as a whole.
 It attracts 37% of longer stay visitors.

 Helmsley Community Primary School is on Carlton Lane.